pmeeny/CI-MS4-LoveRugby/TESTING.md

 <br>![Coverage](readme/unit_tests/checkout_coverage.PNG)

 ### Unit testing information for the Favourites app
-- For the favourites app two suites were written to test the views and models
+- For the favourites' app two suites were written to test the views and models
-- The favourites app does not have any forms
+- The favourites' app does not have any forms
 - The two suites contain 8 unit tests testing adding and removing favourites
 <br>![Suite](readme/unit_tests/favourites_suites.PNG)
 - In terms of coverage when run as part of the 13 suites, it gives the following code coverage